RishiSangal/Okhttp-Android/README.md

 # OkhttpWrapper

-This is a wrapper Library which can be used to call apis with the help of okhttp.
+This is a android Library which works as a wrapper on okhttp and used to call apis with the help of okhttp.

 ```java
 CreateRequestApi createRequestApi = new CreateRequestApi.CreateBuilder(MainActivity.this)